SaaS Cancel Flow Best Practices: How to Save 20-30% of Churning Customers

 - Personalization: A targeted offer based on their stated reason feels like genuine problem-solving, not a sales pitch.
 It signals that you listened and care.

 Your cancel flow is the last touchpoint before a customer leaves.
-A simple, well-designed flow with exit surveys, targeted offers, and a pause option can save 20–30% of customers who would otherwise churn.
+A simple, well-designed flow with exit surveys, targeted offers, and a pause option can save 20 to 30% of customers who would otherwise churn.
 For most indie SaaS products, this is the highest-ROI retention investment you can make.
+Learn [how to add a cancel flow to Stripe](/how-to-add-a-cancel-flow-to-stripe) and [how to build a cancellation survey](/how-to-build-cancellation-survey-stripe) to get started today.
+Track the impact on your [customer lifetime value](/ltv-calculator) over time.

 Your Stripe has a leak.
 Let's find it.